Great Northern Adventure Race

 - If any team decides to not finish the race at any time, you must check in with the volunteers at your current transition area before heading back to the finish line.

 Mandatory Individual Gear

 *Weather Proof Top

 *Means of carrying at least 70oz of fluids

 Mandatory Team Equipment

 *Waterproof map case

-Race will start at Chutes and Ladders and end at OAP.
-Bring your bike with you to the race start.
+*Race will start at Michigan Tech Trails Trailhead on Sharon Ave. and end at the OAP. *Bring your bike with you to the start of the race.

-Canoes need to go to Chutes and Ladders- Before 10am Race day.
+*Canoes need to go to OAP to be loaded on trailers- Before 10AM Race Day.
 Volunteers will be there to welcome your canoe.